 - Next this course will cover appraisal, financing, transfer of title, records and math and will finish up by discussing leases, property management and investment.

-TEXAS LAW OF AGENCY (Mandatory Core) TREC 1151
+TEXAS LAW OF AGENCY (Required) TREC 1151

 This is the only Texas-specific agency textbook that explains sub-agency, agency, intermediary brokerage and national agency law concepts in a logical teaching sequence, and in clear, straightforward language.

 - This textbook provides up-to-date material regarding agency law and regulations in Texas and helps students fulfill their 30-hour qualifying course requirement for practice in Texas.

 - It contains the most current material regarding law and regulations, as of close of business for the 1999 Texas Legislature.